HiPerCoRe/KTT/OnboardingGuide.md

 * Templated methods - Python does not support templates, so there are separate versions of methods for different data types instead (e.g., `AddArgumentVectorFloat`, `AddArgumentVectorInt`).
 The addition of kernel arguments with custom types is not supported either.
 * Custom library initialization - Custom context, compute queues and buffers cannot be used in Python.
 * Methods that use void pointers in C++ API - Python does not have a direct equivalent to void* type.
-It is necessary to utilize a low-level `ctypes` Python module to interact with these methods through `PyCapsule` objects.
+It is necessary to utilize NumPy arrays to interact with these methods.

 ----